-- A. PHS 501 through PHS 506 plus concentration courses to total 36 hours. - B. Successful completion of the Comprehensive Examination. - C. Meet with Field Placement Coordinator semester prior enrolling in PHS 508 - D. Attend Internship Orientation - E. Have an approved internship placement site - F. Provide documentation to the Placement Office of successful completion of the following: - a.
+- A. PHS 501 through PHS 506 plus concentration courses and electives totaling 33 hours. - B. Successful completion of the core courses (PHS 501-PHS 506) - C. Successful completion of concentrations and electives. - D. No more than two C grades in core, concentration, or elective courses. - E. Meet with the Field Placement Coordinator semester prior to enrolling in PHS 508 - F. Attend Internship Orientation - G. Must have an approved internship placement site - H. Provide documentation to the Placement Office of the successful completion of the following: - a.
 Attend Public Health Fall/Spring Orientation - b.
-Résumé-writing/ Interview Skills Workshop - c.
+Resume-writing/Interview Skills Workshop - c.
 Research Skills Workshop